jsbin/learn/public/blog/welcome.md

 # Welcome to the new help & blog

-JS Bin for years has done an absolutely superb job of giving it's users an editor and the live output of the HTML, CSS & JavaScript.
+JS Bin for years has done an absolutely superb job of giving its users an editor and the live output of the HTML, CSS & JavaScript.
 Something the project has been terrible at is exposing features and new information.

 We try hard to recess the application of JS Bin to let you get on with coding right away.
 This way *everyone gets a cursor*.
 You visit JS Bin, you type: you get a bin.